gs-niteesh/gs-niteesh.github.io/finalreport/index.md

 the clock driver along with refactoring the Beagle i2c driver.

-As per feedback from my mentor, I posted my patches to the mailing list and spent a fair amount of time discussing and incoporating the changes suggested.
+As per feedback from my mentor, I posted my patches to the mailing list and spent a fair amount of time discussing and incorporating the changes suggested.

 Outcomes of phase 2:
 1. Tested the pinmux driver with libBSD.